tanmayforgit/decider/README.md

 ```

 Next we will have a look at operation class
-decider:operation will generate operation class in app/decider_operations/{workflow_name}/ directory which will automatically be initialized with operation_context that you created in decider service class and result object when you call the 'call' method on service class.
+nayati:operation will generate operation class in app/nayati_operations/{workflow_name}/ directory which will automatically be initialized with operation_context that you created in nayati service class and result object when you call the 'call' method on service class.

-By default decider will first call to_fail? method of a operation class.
-If this method returns true, decider will call perform_failure and next operation will be after_failure operation configured in database.
-If this method returns false, decider will call perform method and next operation will be after_success operation configured in database.
+By default nayati will first call to_fail? method of a operation class.
+If this method returns true, nayati will call perform_failure and next operation will be after_failure operation configured in database.
+If this method returns false, nayati will call perform method and next operation will be after_success operation configured in database.
 Decider will stop when there is no operation to run.

 ## Sample